 The year abroad exchange program with the University of Sussex gives students in the Department of Brain and Cognitive Sciences (BCS) at the University of Rochester an opportunity to broaden their academic and cultural horizons.
-While spending a year in Britain, students continue to pursue their BCS curriculum taking courses that supplement that program of study.
+While spending a year in Britain, students continue to pursue their BCS curriculum by taking courses that supplement that program of study.

 Sussex is made up of several schools, so courses are exceptionally interdisciplinary in nature.
 The School of Biological Sciences, through its experimental psychology program, offers a program of study essentially equivalent to that offered by Rochester's BCS department.
 Experimental psychology at Sussex is an internationally known center of excellence in teaching and research in the study of behavior as a natural science.